 Individuals Who Filed an Amended IRS Income Tax Return

-A complete, signed copy of the 2015 federal tax return that was submitted to the IRS [Effective 1/9/19]; or
+A signed copy of your original 2016 income tax return that was submitted to the IRS [Effective 1/9/19]; or

 Individuals Who Were Victims of IRS Identity Theft

-A victim of IRS identity theft must submit both of the following to IDOC:
+An individual who was the victim of IRS tax-related identity theft must complete the following steps:

 Individuals Who Filed Non-IRS Income Tax Returns

-A tax filer who filed an income tax return with the tax authority for American Samoa must provide Cornell with a copy of his or her tax account information if selected for verification since these tax authorities do not charge a fee to obtain this information.
+A tax filer who filed an income tax return with tax authority for American Samoa must provide a copy of his or her tax account information.
+Submit this documentation to IDOC.

 Individuals Granted a Filing Extension by the IRS

 A tax filer who is required to file a 2016 IRS income tax return and has been granted a filing extension by the IRS, beyond the automatic six-month extension for tax year 2016, must provide Cornell with the following:

-A copy of the IRS's approval of an extension beyond the automatic six-month extension if the individual requested an additional extension of the filing time for tax year 2015;
+A copy of the IRS's approval of an extension beyond the automatic six-month extension for tax year 2016;

 High School Completion Status